 Crowdestor offers high-yielding investments in business projects.
 In short, Crowdestor connects business owners with the crowd that helps fund their business ideas.
 In theory, this is a great initiative to support small and medium businesses in Europe, as you can invest from only €50.

-Past experiences with similar business models show that investing in business loans is extremely risky.
-Retail investors have already lost millions by investing in seemingly similar platforms such as Monethera, Grupeer, Envestio, and Kuetzal.
+Past experiences with similar business models show that investing in business loans is risky.
+Retail investors have already lost millions by investing in seemingly identical platforms such as Monethera, Grupeer, Envestio, and Kuetzal.

 Let’s have a look at the team behind Crowdestor, their terms and conditions, and whether we can spot any red flags.